 We undertake transactions denominated in foreign currencies; consequently, exposures to exchange rate fluctuations arise.
-Our functional currency is the euro and the majority of our operating expenses are paid in euros, but we also receive payments from our main business partners, AbbVie and Shire, in U.S. dollars and we regularly acquire services, consumables and materials in U.S. dollars, Swiss Francs and British Pounds.
+Our functional currency is the euro and the majority of our operating expenses are paid in euros, but we also receive payments from our main business partners, Janssen and AbbVie, in U.S. dollars and we regularly acquire services, consumables and materials in U.S. dollars, Swiss Francs, British Pounds and Japanese Yens.

-In order to finance the growth of our activities in the United States, notably with the opening of our U.S. office in October 2017, we invested a significant portion of the proceeds from our initial U.S. public offering completed in May 2017 in U.S. dollar denominated cash deposit accounts and in current financial assets.
-Depending on the exchange rate fluctuations of the U.S. dollar this may result in unrealized exchange rate losses which may impact negatively the reporting of our cash and cash equivalents and current financial assets at reporting dates when translating to euros these U.S. denominated cash deposits accounts and current financial assets.
+In order to finance the growth of our activities in the United States, we invested a significant portion of the proceeds from our initial U.S. public offering completed in May 2017 in U.S. dollar denominated cash deposit accounts and in current financial assets.
+Depending on the exchange rate fluctuations of the U.S. dollar, this may result in unrealized exchange rate losses which may impact negatively the reporting of our cash and cash equivalents and current financial assets at reporting dates when translating to euros these U.S. denominated cash deposits accounts and current financial assets.

-For more information about our exposure to market risk and how we manage this risk, please see "Note 6- Financial instruments and financial risk management" in our consolidated financial statements appended to this annual report.
+For more information about our exposure to market risk and how we manage this risk, please see "Note 27-Financial instruments and financial risk management" in our consolidated financial statements appended to this annual report.